Our School’s History

 In 2019, the school was presented with former headteacher Gill Llewellyn’s collection of newspaper articles from her time at the school.
 This was a fascinating start to my journey of discovery of the school’s past via the log books in our possession and the assortment of photographs and other mementos boxed up over the years.
 It has now expanded to newspaper articles from The British Newspaper Archive and various other sources for earlier information.

-The logbooks have been quite revealing and I have enjoyed viewing the school through the ages.
+The logbooks have been very revealing and I have enjoyed viewing the school through the ages.
 To begin with, the logbooks provided a formal and quite mundane record, with a gradual move to a more interesting school-life after the Second World War.
 An informality in the style of recording became more pronounced from the 1970s.
-I am still summarising the contents of logbooks dutifully kept by successive headteachers until 2012 and a summary may be found below.
+I have completed viewing the contents of logbooks dutifully kept by successive headteachers until 2012 and a summary may be found below.

-Our archive is continually evolving - if you have any documents you think may be of interest for the collection, please get in touch.
+Our archive is continually evolving - if you have any photographs or documents you think may be of interest to us, do please get in touch.

 Archivist: Mrs Hilary Brooks

 Alfred Bell became ‘Lord of the Manor’ in the mid-1800s and the family paid for a number of village improvements, including renovation of the church and the building of the schoolhouse.
 And so South Marston School opened to the children of the village and surrounding farms in 1873.

 A long article was published in the North Wilts Herald on Saturday 28 June 1873, the full text being shared separately.
 The piece gives extensive particulars of the building, inside and out, and provides details of the celebrations.

 Three days of festivities began on Wednesday 25th June 1873 with a luncheon at Mr Bell’s residence for local clergy and other dignitaries.
 After luncheon, the party proceeded to the church, where there were numerous speeches to a large congregation.
 All comers were then received onto the lawns for tea at the Manor.